-Hawaii is an insanely beautiful state with so much more to offer than just high end resorts!
-The incredible landscape and diverse wildlife makes it the perfect destination for any adventure addict, even those on a budget!
-Whether you`re snorkeling, hiking, whale watching or surfing; Hawaii is sure to amaze you.
+Hawaii is an insanely beautiful state with so much more to offer than just high-end resorts!
+The incredible landscape and diverse wildlife make it the perfect destination for any adventure addict, even those on a budget!
+Whether you`re snorkeling, hiking, whale watching, or surfing; Hawaii is sure to amaze you.

 For information on currency, vaccinations, tipping, and more check out our page on Traveling The United States.

 How To Get There